 - Medical Insurance:

 - for people older than 22 and without children: 3.30%

 - for people younger than 23 and with children: 3.05%

-The lengthy period having to wait for KSK's acceptance or possible non-approval of one's application, invariably produces concerns to those who in the meantime might become in need of a residence permit.
-Although in certain cases extensions are granted, this is indeed very much up to the Foreigners' Office (Ausländerbehörde) policy.
+The often-lengthy period one must endure to finally receive for KSK's decision on approval, invariably produces concerns to those who in the meantime become in need of a residence permit.
+Although in certain cases the Foreigners' Office (Ausländerbehörde) grants extensions, this is indeed very much up to their policies and goodwill.

-Another aspect people need to consider is that after months of waiting, when the day finally arrives in which they receive KSK's acceptance letter, they will be required to make back-payments on contributions towards the state pension scheme.
-The amount due in 2020 is 9.3% of the assessable income for both the "employee" (KSK member) and "employer "(KSK), totalling at 18.6%.
-Thus, having waited e.g. 8 months on 12,000€ assessable income, 744€ (8 months x 93€) needs to be paid in full and within 2 weeks of receiving KSK's Certificate of Membership.
+Another very important financial aspect people need to consider is that when the day does finally arrive in which KSK's acceptance letter is received, their new member is required to make back-payments on contributions towards the state pension scheme.
+The amount due in 2021 is 9.3% of the assessable income for both the "employee" (KSK member) and "employer "(KSK), totalling at 18.6%.
+Thus, having waited e.g. 8 months, based on 12,000€ assessable income the member will need to transfer 744€ (8 months x 93€) within 2 weeks of receiving KSK's approval letter.

 For a relatively small service-fee, we at ERICON broker will assist you from the very beginning to the day you read KSK's final decision notice and, if necessary, even beyond.

 - Preliminary check, to assess that all requirements are fulfilled

 - KSK application processing